1337JiveTurkey/cs445/README.txt

 STEPS

 1. Have a recent version of the JDK installed, like 17.
 There's more recent ones out but this will do for our purposes.
+If you have an older version installed for another class, you can have multiple versions installed but will need to set the JAVA_HOME environment variable for your computer.
+There are existing tutorials for how to set it depending on the operating system you use.
 2. Take a look through the directory structure of the project.
 The project root contains the build file "build.gradle.kts" and a pair of gradle wrappers that allow the project to be built without Gradle installed.
 These are "gradlew"